 The word HELL itself originated as an Anglo-saxon word of the 8th century West.
 Not the apostles or Jesus.
 In the 8th century it did not mean what it does today.
 Much like Ishtar morphed over time into present day Easter.
 As Easter is not Ishtar, neither is Modern Hell the same as Anglo Hell.

-Throughout the age of the Catholic empire the doctrine served the church very well in manipulating masses into its throes.
+Throughout the age of the Catholic empire the doctrine served the church very well in manipulating masses into her throes.
 Because of the extreme nature of the concept, Catholicism introduced Purgatory as an intermediary, temporal punishment to soothe the fears.
 This was the tar holding together the tower of white-washed bricks.
 The Church relied on it to hold itself together.
 But tar itself melts under heat and thus will not hold when everything is tested by fire, even as it is now.

 Does Hell exist?